-“Honor the Lord by giving him the first part of all your income” (Proverbs 3:9a TLB).
+“Honor the Lord by giving him the first part of all your income” (Proverbs 3:9 TLB).

 When I was a little kid I used to buy or make all these little cheesy gifts for my parents.
-When I look back on them, they were really lame.
-But every time I would give my parents a present, they were overjoyed.
+When I look back, the gifts were really lame.
+But every time I gave my parents a present, they were overjoyed.
 It wasn’t like they needed anything from me, because they didn’t.
 They just enjoyed the fact that I thought of them.

 There’s nothing you can give God that he needs.
 But when you give him an offering, you’re saying, “God, I love you.
 I’m thinking of you.
 I want you first in my life.”